helm/charts/stable/chronograf/README.md

 ## Introduction

-This chart bootstraps A Chronograf deployment and service on a Kubernetes cluster using the Helm Package manager.
+This chart bootstraps a Chronograf deployment and service on a Kubernetes cluster using the Helm Package manager.

 ## Prerequisites